Isayso/PlaylistEditor/README.md

 # Playlist Editor (for Kodi video m3u files)
-Editor for Kodi video playlist files .m3u for Windows with send link to Kodi and play with VLC player (DASH tbd).
+Editor for Kodi video playlist files .m3u for Windows with send link to Kodi and play with VLC player, download with youtube-dl (with MPEG-DASH).
-A version for IPTV files: [PlaylistEditorTV](https://github.com/Isayso/PlaylistEditorTV).
+A version for IPTV files: [PlaylistEditorTV](https://github.com/Isayso/PlaylistEditorTV)

 - You can edit and create Kodi video playlists, add, rename, move and delete playlist entries, drag&drop video files and m3u files to add to list.
 Search for names and find duplicate links to merge files.
 Copy/paste links to other editor instance.
 A copy link to clipboard with a delayed loop for JDownloader is integrated.
 Send or queue links to the connected Kodi device.